studioijeoma/p5.ijeoma.js/README.md

 #p5.ijeoma.js

-A p5.js addon [ijeoma.js](https://github.com/ekeneijeoma/p5.ijeoma.js), a JS library for creating animations.
-More documentation and examples can be found in the [ijeoma.js README](https://github.com/ekeneijeoma/p5.ijeoma.js).
+A p5.js addon for [ijeoma.js](https://github.com/ekeneijeoma/ijeoma.js), a JS library for creating animations.
+More documentation and examples can be found in the [ijeoma.js README](https://github.com/ekeneijeoma/ijeoma.js).

 #Download
 Developement: [p5.ijeoma.js](http://goo.gl/04mfZ7)